quinn2liu/leetcode-notes/Trees.md

 ### Key Takeaways

 So the main thing to remember here is how we use recursion to our advantage.
 If we're trying to reverse the tree, we can simply invert each of the subtrees of our root.
 Once we reach a leaf (where `root == None`), then we return `None` and go back up the tree.
+This is a depth-first search approach (exploring tree up to a leaf node).

     def invertTree(self, root: Optional[TreeNode]) -> Optional[TreeNode]: